-Addiction and mental health are two things that can cause tremendous problems for a person if they are not properly addressed.
+Addiction and depression are two things that can cause tremendous problems for a person if they are not properly addressed.
+Luckily, there are depression treatment programs available to help those struggling with this dangerous mental health disorder.

 The National Institute on Drug Abuse published data indicating a correlation between substance abuse and mood disorders like depression.
 According to the date, those who have been diagnosed with a mood disorder are more than twice as likely to abuse substances than those without mood disorders.